inikulin/parse5/packages/parse5-sax-parser/docs/index.md

 ▸ **on**(event: *"comment"*, listener: *`function`*): `this`

-Raised then parser encounters a comment.
+Raised when parser encounters a comment.

 **Parameters:**